 This program is designed for educators, conservation professionals, college students, outdoor enthusiasts, and everyone interested in learning more about our local ecosystems.
 Through ten Friday classes, participants meet at SPAC for survey courses on our local habitats.
 From watershed ecology to climate, habitat succession to geology, the Naturalist Program teaches the processes that create and affect our landscape and its inhabitants.
 Participants will graduate knowing the key players in ecological relationships, understanding concepts like land use change, native vs. exotic species, and an array of topical issues affecting our local environment.
 Classes are instructed by leaders in their field, including professional and university biologists, geologists, ecologists, and local experts, who volunteer their time to support this unique opportunity.

 Extensive course material will be provided, including eight field guides valued at well over $150.

-When: ten Fridays between March 8th - May 24th (excluding May 17th for our Spring Native Plant Sale)
+When: ten Fridays between March 6th - May 22nd (excluding March 20th and May 1st)

 Where: Strawberry Plains Audubon Center (interspersed with field trips)

 Cost: $275 (includes 8 Field Guides and Course Materials)